phon-ca/phon/src/main/dita/phonex/groups.md

 ## Group Names

 Capturing groups may also be named.
-To name a group the group content should start with the group name followed by an equals ```=``` metacharacter.
+To name a group the group content should start with the desired group name followed by an equals ```=``` metacharacter.
 The group name must start with a letter and consist of only letters, numbers, and underscore ```_```.
 The following expression has two named groups; the first group name is 'onset' and will match a consonant in the onset position ```\c:O```; the second group name is 'nucleus'